filesender/filesender/docs/v2.0/admin/configuration/index.md

 * __type:__ string (php regex including the leading and trailing //i characters)
 * __default:__ '@^[_/a-z]+$@i'
 * __available:__ since version 3.0beta7
 * __comment:__ This regex is used to match timezone data passed from the browser.
 If the regex does not match the timezone is considered invalid and ignored.
+Set this to '' to explicitly disable this feature.

 ### client_send_current_timezone_to_server